 #1.
-Learn what style/length of cardigan looks best on your body type.
+Figure out what style/length of cardigan looks best on your body type.

 #2.
-Wear form-fitting clothes underneath or a dress that belted.
+Wear form-fitting clothes underneath or a dress that’s belted.

 Especially when the cardigan is slouchy, make sure the silhouette underneath is form-fitting; otherwise you will look larger than you are.

 A body-con dress like this one works well under a long cardigan.